 Aldermaston Parish Hall

-This beautiful village hall is situated on the A340 in the historic village of Aldermaston in West Berkshire.
+This quaint and charming village hall is situated on the A340 in the historic village of Aldermaston in West Berkshire.
 Conveniently situated between the major towns of Reading, Basingstoke and Newbury and very close to Tadley in North Hampshire.
-The Parish Hall is a building for all the local community, the neighbouring area and anyone who'd like to use it.
-Available to hire to both residents and non-residents, it has two main rooms that can be hired separately or together, with an overall capacity of 100.
+The Parish Hall is a building for all the local community, the neighbouring communities and anyone who'd like to use it.

 The main hall is larger and has a stage at one end and a unique balcony at the other end.
 The balcony can be used as a minstrels gallery for a band, curtained off as an extra room, or as a 'dress circle' for staged events.

+There is also a well equipped kitchen suitable to cater for Weddings, family parties and other functions.
 If you wish to hire a hall or know more about making a booking ...
 Hire a Hall

 Annual Village Events